Justice Clarence Thomas accepted several luxury trips paid for by GOP megadonor, ProPublica report finds | KRDO

 Thomas did disclose on his 2001 filings a $19,000 bible that belonged to Frederick Douglass that was gifted to him by the Crow family.
 ProPublica describes a portrait of the justice and his wife given to him by Crow as well as donation by Crow’s foundation of $105,000 for a “Justice Thomas Portrait Fund” at Yale Law School, where Thomas is an alumnus.

-Crow, in his statement to ProPublica, acknowledged that he has made “contributions to projects celebrating the life and legacy of Justice Thomas, just as we have done with other great leaders and historically significant figures.”
+Crow’s statement acknowledged that he has made “contributions to projects celebrating the life and legacy of Justice Thomas, just as we have done with other great leaders and historically significant figures.”
 He said that neither Thomas nor his wife asked for those contributions.

 Calls for tighter disclosure rules for the court